🎉 Enjoy Free Shipping on U.S. orders above $50+

 The Power of Practicality

 “Do what works best for you.”
 We have all heard this old adage a million times, yet many of us fail to do just this.
-Even the most independent and driven of individuals can find themselves sabotaging or prolonging the fulfillment of goals as a result of not abiding by this simple yet imperative philosophy.
+Even the most independent and driven individuals can find themselves sabotaging or prolonging the fulfillment of goals as a result of not abiding by this simple yet imperative philosophy.

 Getting to know yourself, and knowing what does and doesn’t work for you as an individual, is absolutely key to being successful at anything in life.
-In order to truly know a person you must also trust that person—this applies directly to getting to know yourself as well.
+In order to truly know a person, you must also trust that person—this applies directly to getting to know yourself as well.
 You must trust yourself and your intuition.
-This is imperative to not only feeling good, but also to being able to make the right choices under pressure without having to think twice.
+This is imperative not only to feeling good, but also to being able to make the right choices under pressure without having to think twice.

 This philosophy of “doing what works best for you” can be applied to an obvious example—the friend we all have who allows partying to interfere with his or her ability to stay on track—but for those of us who already “have it together,” it can get a bit more complicated.

-Professional athletes are not the only people out there with hectic schedules, and they’re certainly not the only ones stressed out about them.
-If you’re finding yourself a little stressed, that’s normal.
-But being stressed momentarily should not make you generally unhappy or anxious.
 It is very important to let yourself off the hook and breathe once in a while.
 Take a minute to assess what you are doing, and figure out what is working and what is not.
-When you stop and take this breathe, ask yourself a few simple questions:
+When you stop and take this breath, ask yourself a few simple questions:

-What are my goals?
+• What are my goals?

-Why are these my goals?
+• Why are these my goals?

-What is the most practical means for me to reach these goals?
+• What is the most practical means for me to reach these goals?

-By doing _____ will it truly help me fulfill my goal of ____?
+• By doing _____ will it truly help me fulfill my goal of ____?

 Whatever you answered for question one, we should all answer question two with one simple word: happiness.
 While you may not have phrased it that exact way, at the root of every goal is the desire for accomplishment, and we are all happy when we are accomplished.
 This also applies to questions three and four—part of working hard for a goal is knowing that some things are going to suck along the way, but you should still genuinely love what you are doing and be happy to get up and do it every morning.